Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Introduction

-A common strategy to achieve data efficiency and improved generalization is to introduce appropriate prior knowledge.
-Scientific machine learning (SciML), which aims to learn physical dynamics, is a promising source of prior knowledge to introduce (Figure~\ref{fig:teaser} right).
-Deep neural networks (DNNs) provide surrogate models for rapid approximations of partial differential equations (PDEs) and real-world challenges like weather forecasting~\cite{li2021fourier,pathak2022fourcastnet} and turbulent flow~\cite{kochkov2021machine}. \textbf{SciML foundation models} are further advanced in recent works~\cite{mccabe2023multiple,hao2024dpot,hang2024unisolver,ye2024pdeformer,wang2024latent,rahman2024pretraining,sun2024towards,shen2024ups}.
-By scaling up extensive training datasets to incorporate multiple physical domains and PDE simulations, SciML foundation models aim to encode common physical behaviors and enhance generalization and scalability within scientific contexts, such as dynamics of fluid, smoke, and airflow.
+A common strategy to achieve data efficiency and improved generalization is to introduce prior knowledge.
+Scientific machine learning (SciML), which aims to learn physical dynamics, is a promising source of prior (Figure~\ref{fig:teaser}, right).
+Deep neural networks (DNNs) provide surrogate models for approximations of partial differential equations (PDEs) and real-world challenges like weather forecasting~\cite{li2021fourier,pathak2022fourcastnet} and turbulent flow~\cite{kochkov2021machine}. \textbf{SciML foundation models} are further advanced in recent works~\cite{mccabe2023multiple,hao2024dpot,hang2024unisolver,ye2024pdeformer,wang2024latent,rahman2024pretraining,sun2024towards,shen2024ups}.
+By scaling up extensive training datasets to incorporate multiphysical domains and PDE simulations (such as Navier-Stokes, Burgers', shallow water), SciML foundation models aim to encode common physical behaviors and improve generalization in scientific contexts.

-Although promising, SciML foundation models are mainly pretrained and evaluated on \ul{PDE simulations}~\cite{PDEBench2022,subramanian2023towards,mialon2023self}, especially for fluid dynamics (Navier-Stokes, Burgers', shallow water).
-These simulations, while encoding rich physical domain knowledge, still differ from \ul{real fluid captures} with multiscale phenomena, noisy measurements, and changing environments (Figure~\ref{fig:teaser}).
-This poses questions about the transferability and utility of SciML foundation models in real-world 3D fluid problems.
-In contrast, foundation models in popular ML domains have been widely utilized as strong prior knowledge.
-Vision models such as DiNO~\cite{caron2021emerging,oquab2023dinov2} and CLIP~\cite{radford2021learning} have been extensively leveraged to extract meaningful and generalizable representations and also semantic awareness~\cite{ye2023featurenerf,tang2023scene,masuda2024generalizable,wang2024lift3d,wang2024d,charatan2024pixelsplat,wewer2024latentsplat}.
-Large language models (LLMs), such as GPT~\cite{achiam2023gpt4} and Llama~\cite{touvron2023llama,touvron2023llama2,dubey2024llama}, are pretrained on high-quality corpora and interact with the informal spoken language of human users every day.
+Although promising, SciML foundation models are mainly pretrained and evaluated on \ul{synthetic PDE simulations}~\cite{PDEBench2022,subramanian2023towards,mialon2023self}.
+These simulations, while encoding rich physical domain knowledge, still differ from \ul{real fluid captures} with multiscale patterns and noisy measurements (Figure~\ref{fig:teaser}).
+This poses questions about the transferability of SciML foundation models in real-world 3D fluid problems.
+In contrast, foundation models in popular ML domains have been widely utilized as strong priors.
+Vision models such as DINO~\cite{caron2021emerging,oquab2023dinov2} and CLIP~\cite{radford2021learning} have been leveraged to support generalizable representations and semantic awareness~\cite{ye2023featurenerf,tang2023scene,masuda2024generalizable,wang2024lift3d,wang2024d,charatan2024pixelsplat,wewer2024latentsplat}.
+Large language models (LLMs)~\cite{achiam2023gpt4,touvron2023llama,touvron2023llama2,dubey2024llama} are pretrained on high-quality corpora and interact with the informal spoken language of human users every day.
 Therefore, we ask our core question: